powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$Aliases$$ | Additional unique identifiers associated with each network component |
 | $$Properties$$ | To add additional data items to network components |

 All equipment and the network itself are identified by a unique identifier which is the only required attribute.
-They can have a human readable name. offer the possibility of adding additional unique identifiers to each component.
+They can have a human-readable name. offer the possibility of adding additional unique identifiers to each component.
 An alias can be qualified to indicate what it corresponds to.

 Properties allow associating additional arbitrary data items under the general schema of pairs `<Key, Value>`.

 To identify non-physical network components, one can use the fictitious property that is set to `false` by default.

+A network can contain several subnetworks.

 ### Validation level

-<span style="color: red">TODO</span>
+The validation level can be set to `EQUIPMENT` or `STEADY_STATE_HYPOTHESIS`.
+A network at equipment level is a network with missing steady-state hypotheses.
+This occurs just after SCADA systems, before any state estimation.
+Once all steady-state hypotheses are filled, meaning that a load flow engine has all the data needed to perform a computation, the validation level switches to `STEADY_STATE_HYPOTHESIS`.
+For some processes, a minimal validation level of the network is required.

 ### Network
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Network.html)